smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 #### Programming Style

-Lastly when writing SQL, programming style goes a long way to readability.
+Lastly, when writing SQL, programming style goes a long way to readability.

 1. Choose a more verbose solution over a concise solution where the intent of the SQL statement is more clear when possible.
-2. Understand the SQL language and its various functions, such as `LAG`, `LEAD`, `FIRST_VALUE`, `LAST_VALUE`, etc. and how to perform windowing.
+2. Understand the SQL language and its various functions, such as `LAG`, `LEAD`, `FIRST_VALUE`, `LAST_VALUE`, etc., and how to perform windowing.
 3. Understand the relation between the data, especially hierarchical data.
 I often see bad implementations of hierarchical data structures.
 4. Just because you can, doesn't mean you should.
 For example, don't use a table variable if unneeded.
-5. Write well formatted code.
+5. Write well-formatted code.
 I’m partial to keywords in upper case, column names in camel case, and my glyphs all spaces with nice white spacing.

 ---------------------------------------------------------